plone/papyrus/docs/add_external_docs.rst

 Note that this doesn't affect the actual **placement** of those docs into the tree; you'll have to refer to it at the wanted location, usually with a TOC command.
 See the mindmap for ideas, and consult with the team first when in doubt where this add-on documentation should go.

-If the external docs are placed into the documentation anywhere **outside** the 'external' subdir, you must also add this location to the source/documentation/.gitignore file!
+If the external docs are placed into the documentation anywhere **outside** the 'external' subdirectory, you must also add this location to the source/documentation/.gitignore file!